scikit-hep/scikit-hep.github.io/pages/developers/coverage.md

 {% include toc.html %}

 The "Code coverage" value of a codebase indicates how much of the production/development code is covered by the running unit tests.
-Maintainers try their best to keep this percentage high, and this process is often automated using tools like `GitHub Actions` and `Codecov`.
+Maintainers try their best to keep this percentage high, and this process is often automated using tools such as `GitHub Actions` and `Codecov`.
 Hence, code coverage becomes a good metric (not always) to check if a particular codebase is well tested and reliable.

 Tools and libraries used to calculate, read, and visualize coverage reports: